 Controlling what you share in your social network profiles or even on your posts can help you to be more strategic with your personal branding.
 Kind of like dating, don’t give it all away on the first date.

 The authenticity of your personal brand depends on the quality of your interactions with your audience and more often than not, this is not about pitching a product or service.
-If you find yourself strapped for time consider getting help from an experienced personal branding consultant.
+If you find yourself strapped for time consider getting help from an experienced content marketer.